tfkq/Skully/ReadMe.md

 ## Code Structure

-*there isn't one. it's quite a mess*
+*there isn't one. it's quite a mess. sry*